-These are my top 10 jumping exercises for horses
+These are my top 10 gymnastics for horses

-jumping exercises for horses or gymnastics, can be a wonderful tool to help improve your horse’s technique, agility, scope and balance.
+Gymnastics for horses can be a wonderful tool to help improve your horse’s technique, agility, scope and balance.
 They will also improve their focus, and will help them figure out what they need to do when faced with an uncertain situation.
 The rider can’t do everything, sometimes the horse needs to figure things out for himself.

 The first few time you do your gymnastic, always make it really small, so if your horse makes a mistake, he can easily get himself out of trouble.
 And slowly increase the height.
 The aim is to boost their confidence, and not scare them.